George W.

 George Patton gained much of

-his wisdom from his memories of previous lives.
-The memories of past lives
+his wisdom from his memories of previous lives whereas those who did not recall theirs could not benifit from them.
+Hence the memories of past lives

 are probably much more important to those in the military than they are